Prep time: 5 minutes - Cook time: 35 minutes - Serves: 4

 This simple dish featuring protein-rich prawns is quick and easy – ideal for lunch in the office, or if you’re famished after a long day at work.

-This dish is: Low in sugar, fat and saturated fat • A source of fibre and protein • A source of vitamin K and manganese • High in chloride
+This dish is: Dairy free • gluten free • low in sugar, fat and saturated fat • a source of fibre and protein • a source of vitamin K and manganese • high in chloride

 It's safe to eat shellfish during pregnancy as long as it's been thoroughly cooked - so make sure the prawns turn from grey to pink during cooking1.
 Or if you'd prefer, swap the prawns for chicken which you can shred with a fork.